TheRealKasumi/NikoLight/ReadMe.md

 Even fully customized animation are possible.
 You can create these on your computer and play them back in the car.

-TesLight can be easily integrated into your Tesla (and other cars).
+NikoLight can be easily integrated into your Tesla (and other cars).
 There is a sensor that can be connected to the lighting around the footwell.
-This way, TesLight switches on and off automatically when you open or lock the car.
+This way, NikoLight switches on and off automatically when you open or lock the car.
 It is also possible to regulate the brightness together with the factory-installed lights or via the display.
 The controller is also expandable and could support additional hardware in the future.
 For example, there could be a CAN adapter to get more information from the vehicle.
 How relevant these extensions will be, depends a little bit on the community and the support I will receive.

-Once built and installed, TesLight can be configured via a browser-based UI.
+Once built and installed, NikoLight can be configured via a browser-based UI.
 When starting the controller, a Wi-Fi hotspot is created, which you can connect to with any device.
 The user interface can be accessed via a normal browser thanks to the integrated web server.
 The project is therefore mostly platform-independent.